WormBase/website-public/README.md

 _Italic indicates services whose deployment are managed separately from what is in this repository._

-For devOps, we use Docker, docker-compose, Jenkins, AWS Elastic Beanstalk.
+For Devops, we use Docker, docker-compose, Jenkins, AWS Elastic Beanstalk.

 Development environment - EC2 option